 I find that for a disproportionate share of firms in the pre-period $MRPL{it} < w{it}$ holds, instead.
 It is possible that in a given year $MRPL{it} < w{it}$ simply due to randomness.
 However, a firm having a negative deviation in all years of the preperiod points to a systematic pattern.
 I call firms for which $MRPL{it} < w{it} \forall t <$ 1989 holds, "overemployers".
-To characterize whether these firms behave differently in terms of their input choices after communism ends, I run the following regression on the sample of firms that existed in the pre-period already where $L{it}$ is the number of people employed at firm i in year t, $\alpha_i$ is a firm fixed effect, $\delta_t$ is a year fixed effect and 1{overemployeri} is an indicator that takes the value of 1 for the entire existence of the firm if in all years of the pre-period the firm had $MRPL{it} < w{it}$ .
-In this specification, the $\beta_t$ coefficients are of interest and are plotted in Figure 4.
-They show that the same, overemployer firm sees its employment decline by 40% more post-communism, relative to other firms.
+To characterize whether these firms behave differently in terms of their input choices after communism ends, I estimate the parameters of the following regression on the sample of firms that existed in the pre-period already where L{it} is the number of people employed at firm i in year t, α_i is a firm fixed effect, δ_t is a year fixed effect and 1{overemployer_i} is an indicator that takes the value of 1 for the entire existence of the firm if in all years of the pre-period the firm had $MRPL{it} < w{it}$.
+In this specification, the β_t coefficients are of interest and are plotted in Figure 4.
+They show that within firm, overemployer firms see their employment decline by 40% more post-communism, relative to other firms.
 Before communism ends, overemployer and non-overemployer firms show a parallel trend.
 The parallel trend implies that despite employing inefficiently many people, overemployer firms during communism do not adjust their employment relative to non-overemployers, in order to correct the inefficiency.
 In contrast, they immediately start the adjustment, once communism, and with it, the policy of full employment ends.
 The clear lack of pretrends, and the monotonic adjustment in the post-period point toward the interpretation that the additional adjustment of labor by the overemployers is due to the disappearance of the distortions in the labor market.
 As an additional check for the validity of this interpretation, I reproduce the same exercise in the post-period: I categorize firms in the post-period as overemployers and follow their employment trends relative to non-overemployers.
-I find strong pre-trends, that is, in the post-period, overemployer firms start adjusting their employment downwards as soon as they experience the negative deviation in $MRPL{it} - w{it}$ .
-Taken together, the evidence suggests that due to the communist economic policy of fullemployment, inefficient overemployment by firms persisted and saw its end only once the communist system collapsed.
+I find strong pretrends, that is, in the post-period, the average overemployer firms starts adjusting their employment downwards as soon as it experiences the negative deviation in $MRPL{it} - w{it}$.
+Taken together, the evidence suggests that due to the communist economic policy of full-employment and regulated wages, inefficient overemployment by firms persisted and saw its end only once the communist system collapsed.